+Selective Admission (Overview)

-Selective Admission (Overview): The Academy offers selective admission in respect to aptitude in Sport and Performing Arts.
-The number of places available is 10% of the PAN i.e. 22 places in total.
+The Academy offers selective admission in respect to aptitude in Sport and Performing Arts.

+The number of places available is 22 places in total.
 11 places are assigned to Sport and 11 places assigned to Performing Arts.

 Parents of children with an aptitude in these areas are invited to complete a Supplementary Information Form (SIF) for Sport and/or Performing Arts (refer to Appendix).